ghc-proposals/ghc-proposals/proposals/0000-allow-unfinished-do.md

 ## Examples

-The first example in the [motivation](#motivation) section would produce the following error message when `-fdefer-parse-errors` is enabled:
+The first example in the [motivation](#motivation) section would produce the following error message instead of the current one:

 ```
 • Found unfinished do block
+  (the last statement must be an expression)
     with inferred type :: IO b
     at <interactive>:(2,1)-(4,7)
   Where: ‘b’ is a rigid type variable bound by